 Since 2019, Brain Tumour Foundation of Canada sold thousands of Hats for Hope toques, raising funds as well as awareness for brain cancer.
 Over the years, the campaign helped reach millions of people on social media.

-Our unique and custom toque is not available anywhere else.
-We are looking forward to seeing everyone’s posts on Brain Cancer Awareness Day October 24, during International Brain Tumour Awareness Week, October 29 – November 5, 2022 or any day of the year!
+Our unique and custom toque and hoodie is not available anywhere else.
+We are looking forward to seeing everyone’s posts on Brain Cancer Awareness Day October 24, during International Brain Tumour Awareness Week, October 28 – November 4, 2023 or any day of the year!

-Don’t forget to wear a hat, take a photo, and share it using
+Don’t forget to wear a hat or hoodie, take a photo, and share it using

 the hashtags #HatsForHope and #HoodiesForHope and tag @braintumourfdn.

 Mark your calendar and help us rally the community!

 Organize a #HatsForHope or #HoodiesForHope day – work with your colleagues, school, teammates, or friends to wear hats and hoodies and collect funds to provide hope to Canadians affected by a brain tumour.
-Be sure to share them using #HatsForHope!
+Be sure to share them using #HatsForHope and #HoodiesForHope!

 Consider a donation.
 All funds will go towards research into brain tumours and supporting those currently living with this condition.Donate